 Right now is a great time to quit smoking.
 Why?
-In as little as 20 minutes you’ll start to feel the benefits of not smoking.
+In as few as 20 minutes, you’ll start to feel the benefits.

 The effects of quitting start to set in immediately.
-Less than 20 minutes after your last cigarette, your heart rate will already start to drop back towards normal levels (CDC, 2004).
+Within 20 minutes after your last cigarette, your heart rate will begin to drop back toward a normal level.

 - intense cravings

 - increased appetite

 Carbon monoxide, which can be toxic to the body at high levels, is released from burning tobacco and inhaled as part of cigarette smoke.
 Carbon monoxide bonds very well to blood cells, so high levels of the gas can prevent the cells from bonding with oxygen.
 The lack of oxygen in the blood often causes serious heart conditions and other health problems.

 In as few as 12 hours after quitting smoking, the carbon monoxide in your body decreases to lower levels.
 In turn, the amount of oxygen in your blood increases to normal levels.

 The risk of coronary artery disease (CAD) for smokers is 70 percent higher than for nonsmokers.
 It is the most common form of heart disease and the leading cause of death in the United States, according to the National Heart, Lung, and Blood Institute.
 However, just one full day after quitting smoking, your risk for CAD will already begin to reduce.
 Your risk of having a heart attack also starts to decline.
 While you’re not quite out of the woods yet, you’re on your way!